joshmenden/piste-pal/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/piste_pal.

+## TODO

+* Allow user to set measurement standard on initialization (methods already support both, default to Imperial measurements as of now)

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).